stellar/kotlin-wallet-sdk/examples/MGI/README.md

 ## MoneyGram integration example
 ### Code structure
-This module contains an example for integration with the MoneyGram.
+This module contains an example for integration with MoneyGram.
 The code is split between 4 parts:
 1. [Deposit](src/main/kotlin/org/stellar/example/Deposit.kt) shows an example of making a deposit transaction
 2. [Withdrawal](src/main/kotlin/org/stellar/example/Withdrawal.kt) shows an example of making a withdrawal transaction